mediquo/docs-sdk/docs/introduction.md

 ### Step 3: Set up your access

 The majority of our endpoints require authentication with your organization credentials.
 Make sure to add the corresponding headers when making requests to our end.
-Read more on authentication.
+You can read more about [authentication](/docs/authentication).

 ### Step 4: Ready to go

 At this point you can start making requests to our end using the mediQuo API.
+You can check the [API Reference](/docs/overview)